FRANK CORNELIUS HARMON, FAIA (1941-)

 2005 - The Maurer Beach House.
 Project architect, Charles Holden.
 Unbuilt.

-2005 - The Joseph Harmon Residence, aka the Low Country Residence, 638 Rue De Muckle, along Shem Creek in Mount Pleasant SC.
+2005 - The Joseph Harmon Residence, aka the Low Country Residence, 638 Rue De Muckle, Mount Pleasant SC.
 1.5 acres.
 2500 square feet.
 Won a National AIA award in 2009.
 4SE was the structural engineer.
 Orbit Engineering was the mechanical engineer.
 Landscape design by Judy Harmon.
 Built by Design Build Corporation.
 Sculptor Christian Karkow did the galvanized steel screens.
 Top two photos by Richard Leo Johnson; bottom five photos by Beth Broome.

-2007 - The Lost Rock House, Benton County AR.
+2007 - aka Lost Rock House, Benton County AR.
 Part of a series of houses and public buildings to be built as an ecomodern development.
 Commissioned 2006.
 Matt Griffith was the project architect.
 Marlon Blackwell and Coleman Coker were also involved.
 Unbuilt.

 2010 - The Coates Residence, aka the Winterview Residence, Hendersonville NC.
 Matt Griffith was the project architect.
 Unbuilt.